 Design Philosophy

-Tadao Ando was influenced by Mid-Century European architects such as Frank Lloyd Wright, Louis Kahn, and, profoundly, by the Swiss-French Architect Le Corbusier.
-Le Corbusier was known for building structures out of reinforced concrete and revolutionising urban planning.
+Tadao Ando was influenced by mid-century European architects, such as Frank Lloyd Wright, Louis Kahn, and, profoundly, by the Swiss-French architect Le Corbusier.
+Le Corbusier was known for building structures out of reinforced concrete and revolutionizing urban planning.

 Notable Work